minhaz-nuzhat/ExperimentationPreviewDocs/QuoteOfTheDayQuickStart/README.md

             })
             .AddSingleton<ITelemetryInitializer, TargetingTelemetryInitializer>();
 ```

+This adds Application Insights Telemetry Client to the application.
+It also includes a singleton TargetingTelemetryInitializer which appends Targeting information to each outgoing telemetry event

+---

 7. In the root folder (QuoteOfTheDay) create a new file named `ExampleTargetingContextAccessor.cs`.
 This will create a new class named `ExampleTargetingContextAccessor`.
 Paste the content below into the file.